Frequently Asked Questions

 14. How can a caregiver create a safe home environment for someone with Alzheimer's?

-Do the following to keep the person with AD safe.
+Do the following to keep the person with Alzheimer's safe.

 - Simplify your home.
 Too much furniture can make it hard to move freely.